+Summary of Q1: all the companies responded with yes.
+However few companies raised some concern on that MN may not be aware of CPC configuration when SCG is released.
+One company pointed out that MN may get the information that CPC is configured or not based on network signalling, if introduced.

+Proposal 1: The UE autonomously releases the stored CPC configuration upon the SCG release.

 If the CPC configuration stored in the UE is retained and not released when NR SCG is released, this would lead to a scenario where UE is no longer in MR-DC but still maintains the conditional configuration for PSCell change.
 Since simultaneous configuration of CHO and CPC cannot be provided to a UE, as pointed out in [1], there is only one variable defined for storing the conditional configuration.
 The received configuration is stored in a common variable i.e. CPC and CHO configurations are stored in VarConditionalConfig.
 This may create ambiguity to the UE if the stored CPC configuration is retained after SCG is released.
 [1] proposed that the UE stored CPC configuration should be released when NR SCG is released.
 Additionally, measID and reportConfig associated with CPC config, and measObject(s) only associated to CPC shall be removed when SCG is released.
 An example of required specification changes to enable the release of CPC configuration and relevant measurement configuration is shown below [1].